zcorpan/html-parser-book/manuscript/conformance-checkers.md

 "Quote "X" in attribute name.
 Probable cause: Matching quote missing somewhere earlier." means that the author likely somehow messed up quoting around attribute values.

-"Self-closing syntax ("`/>`") used on a non-void HTML element.
-Ignoring the slash and treating as a start tag." means that "`/>`" was incorrectly used on a regular HTML element, which is not supported.
+'Self-closing syntax ("`/>`") used on a non-void HTML element.
+Ignoring the slash and treating as a start tag.' means that "`/>`" was incorrectly used on a regular HTML element, which is not supported.
 It might help to avoid using "`/>`" syntax altogether in HTML (except for SVG and MathML).